AI Video Comes Out Too Static (Fix Under-Motion)

 4. Static reference image with passive prompt

-In image-to-video, if the reference image is a perfectly still subject (person standing, product centered) AND the prompt does not name a motion, the model takes “static” as the cue.
+In image-to-video, if the reference image is a perfectly still subject (person standing straight, product centered) AND the prompt does not name a motion, the model reads “static” as the cue and holds the frame.

 5. Camera motion not specified